GO TRACE

 CategoryExamplesSource

-Message content Text of your enquiry and any attachments you send You — via the contact form or direct email
+Message content The free-text message you submit and any attachments you send by email You: via the contact form or direct email

-Technical data IP address, user-agent string, requested URL, timestamp, HTTP referrer Automatic — recorded in the web-server access log
+Server-log technical data IP address, user-agent string, requested URL, timestamp, HTTP referrer Automatic: recorded in the web-server access log

 4. Purposes and legal bases